sladel11/Timesat-seasonality/README.md

 ### SMAP Soil Moisture(SM)
 The image file contains data for the whole world, reducing the file size for analysis will be a more effective approach.

-original GeoTIFF file           |  Clipped GeoTIFF fille :-------------------------:|:-------------------------:
+original GeoTIFF file           |  Clipped GeoTIFF file :-------------------------:|:-------------------------:
 ![](images/OriginalTIFSMAP.png)  |  ![](images/clippedtifCA.png)